Appointment New Patient Appointment or 214-645-8300

 Recognized by U.S. News & World Report

-UT Southwestern Medical Center has earned a "High Performing" rating from U.S. News & World Report for treatment of leukemia, lymphoma, and myeloma, placing us among the nation’s top hospitals for this procedure.
+UT Southwestern Medical Center's treatment of leukemia, lymphoma, and myeloma is rated as "High Performing" by U.S. News & World Report, placing us among the nation’s top hospitals for this area of care.

 Whether our patients require aggressive treatment or a watch-and-wait approach, UT Southwestern Medical Center’s cutaneous lymphoma team offers expert, patient-focused care.
 Our goal is to restore the overall well-being and appearance of every patient we treat.